Îto diffusion

 Particle-mesh configuration

-Deposition and coarse-fine deposition (see Particle-mesh) is controlled using the flags
+Deposition and coarse-fine deposition (see Particle-mesh) are controlled using the flags

 To modify the deposition scheme in cut-cells, one can enforce NGP interpolation and deposition through